yuichiok/SSbarAnalysis/README.md

     - `EventAnalyzer::ProcessDoubleTag()` fills various histograms after going through all the cuts.
     - `EventAnalyzer::ResolutionAnalysis()` fills histograms related to resolution analysis (Stability and purity)

+> [!NOTE]
+> Historgam and boolean management is done using `std::unordered_map` in c++ standard library.
+See the [documentation](https://en.cppreference.com/w/cpp/container/unordered_map) for detail.

  Finally after all these parts, one needs to clear the struct with `EventAnalyzer::ClearStructs()` to avoid segmentation fault upon looping over the events.

+ In generated event analysis, "cheated PID" will be used for PID.
+For reconstructed event analysis, dE/dx method is being used.
+ This is implemented in [`PFOTools.cc`](https://github.com/yuichiok/SSbarAnalysis/blob/main/NtupleProcessor/src/PFOTools.cc#L248-L273).
+(Commented out line suggest some different methods on PID criteria we've tested in the past)